German Articles Made Simple: What They Are and How to Learn Them

 Any student of German will probably tell you that the single hardest part of speaking correctly is remembering which article goes with which noun based on its gender.

-Perhaps even more so (with some resentment) if they’re coming from a language like Italian or Russian, where a word’s gender is fairly predictable based on how it’s spelled.
+Perhaps even more so if they’re coming from a language like Italian or Russian, where a word’s gender is fairly predictable based on how it’s spelled.

-It turns out, though, that German word gender is predictable to an extent as well.
-You can get most of the way there by knowing four things:
+It turns out though, that German word gender is predictable to an extent as well.
+You can get most of the way by knowing four things:

-- Fully two-thirds of one-syllable words are masculine.
-If you guess, you’ve got a good chance at being right!
+- Two-thirds of one-syllable words are masculine.
+If you guess, you’ve got a good chance of being right!